-A student assisting an older male with how to use exercise equipment.
+A student assists an older male with how to use exercise equipment.

 The Ph.D. in Applied Developmental Science emphasizes how basic research in human development can inform programs designed to prevent problems and enhance well-being across the lifespan.
 Students gain knowledge in lifespan human development theory, basic and applied research skills, and the translation of science into practices and programs to address a wide range of social and public health problems.
 Graduates from the applied developmental science program are equipped to work in settings such as academia, for-profit, and not-for-profit research and advocacy organizations, governmental and human services agencies, or community agencies that promote the health and well-being of individuals, families, and communities.

-Students can enter the applied developmental science program with a completed master’s degree or with a completed bachelor’s degree.
-Students entering with a bachelor’s degree or a master's degree in a different field are required to complete a master’s in Human Development and Family Studies en route to the Ph.D., with a specialization in Prevention ScienceMarriage and Family Therapy, or general Human Development and Family Studies.
+Students can enter the ADS program with a completed master’s degree or with a completed bachelor’s degree.
+Students entering with a bachelor’s degree will be required to complete a master’s in Human Development and Family Studies en route to the Ph.D., with a specialization in Prevention ScienceMarriage and Family Therapy, or general Human Development and Family Studies.

 Learn more about the Ph.D. in Applied Developmental Science on the Department of Human Development and Family Studies website.

-Ph.D. course requirements include a minimum of 80 credits for each of four entry routes:
+Ph.D. course requirements include a minimum of 80 credits for each of three entry routes:

-Entry A: For students who have completed the CSU M.S. degree in Human Development and Family Studies (Prevention Science Specialization) or are enrolled in the continuous Master of Science in Human Development and Family Studies (Prevention Science Specialization)/Applied Developmental Science Ph.D. at CSU, up to 43 credits will apply toward partial fulfillment of the required 80 credits.
+Entry A: Students who have completed a CSU Master of Science degree in Human Development and Family Studies or are enrolled in the continuous Master of Science in Human Development and Family Studies/Applied Developmental Science Ph.D. at CSU, can apply all of their credits earned in the M.S. degree in HDFS at CSU toward partial fulfillment of the required 80 credits.

 Content Core Courses